Sinking of the ferry Neptune: Aftermath

 The Haitian navy was almost inoperative, and only two small motor boats could assist in the search-and-rescue operation.
-American C-130 airplanes, helicopters, and two to five U.S. Coast Guard cutters (including the Dauntless and Padre) searched the water for survivors and bodies.'
-Another Coast Guard spokesman said the cutters picked up so many bodies that they stopped counting how many victims there were.
+American C-130 airplanes, helicopters, and two to five USCG cutters (including the Dauntless and Padre) searched the water for survivors and bodies.'
+A USCG spokesman said the cutters picked up so many bodies that they stopped counting how many victims there were.
 Some bodies were sent to a morgue in Port-au-Prince.'

 Many passengers, including the captain and Magliore, swam to shore and arrived there by late Wednesday.
 The captain was brought by police to Port-au-Prince for questioning.

 Survivor and death tolls

 There have been different numbers of survivors and deaths reported.
 Late into 18 February, the head of the Haitian Red Cross said 285 survivors had been found, and said that while further survivors may be found, he expected at least 1,500 to be dead.
-The Coast Guard also estimated 1,500.
-The Coast Guard brought 134 bodies of women and children to Port-au-Prince on the 18th.
+The USCG also estimated 1,500.
+The USCG brought 134 bodies of women and children to Port-au-Prince on the 18th.
 By February 19, around 285 people had swum ashore.
-They were found in a 30 mi stretch which included Miragoane, Petit Goave, and Leogane.
+They were found in a 30 mi stretch which included Miragoane, Petit-Goâve, and Léogâne.
 On February 20, 170 to 200 bodies were reported recovered, yet 285 was still the survivor toll.
 The number of people found holding onto objects in the water was later reported as 300.

-The Independent estimated the death toll at 1,800.
-They wrote that if the toll was around that number, it would have been the deadliest maritime disaster since the 1987 ferry incident in the Philippines.
-In later years, the minimum number was reported as 500 or 900, and the maximum number as 700 (though the 1,500 estimate still exists).
+The Independent estimated the death toll at 1,800, writing that if the actual number was close to it, the sinking would have been the deadliest maritime disaster since the 1987 MV Doña Paz incident in the Philippines.
+In later years, the minimum number was reported as 500 or 900.
+Though the maximum 1,500 estimate remains, 700 has also been reported.